phlippe/jax_trainer/README.md

 For handling hyperparameters, this repository makes use of [ml-collections](https://ml-collections.readthedocs.io/en/latest/).
 This library provides a hierarchical configuration system, which is used to configure the `TrainerModule` and the callbacks.

+For an example usage, see our [template repository](https://github.com/phlippe/jax_trainer_template).

 ## Installation

 In future, the package will be available on PyPI.
 For now, you can install it from source: